mobxjs/mobx-utils/README.md

 ## createViewModel

 `createViewModel` takes an object with observable properties (model) and wraps a viewmodel around it.
-The viewmodel proxies all enumerable property of the original model with the following behavior:
+The viewmodel proxies all enumerable properties of the original model with the following behavior:

 -   as long as no new value has been assigned to the viewmodel property, the original property will be returned.
 -   any future change in the model will be visible in the viewmodel as well unless the viewmodel property was dirty at the time of the attempted change.